angular/angular/aio/README.md

 * the web site for displaying the documentation
 * the dgeni configuration for converting source files to rendered files that can be viewed in the web site.
-* the tooling for setting up examples for development; and generating plunkers and zip files from the examples.
+* the tooling for setting up examples for development; and generating live-example and zip files from the examples.

 ## Developer tasks